Full program description

 Please note that Course 3 is facilitated and will be offered ONLY from July 22 - Aug 11, 2019.
-Enrollment is limited and will open July 1.
+Enrollment is now open.

 Colleges and universities offer a variety of enrichment opportunities that foster student growth as unique individuals and future contributors to society.
 The expectation for deaf students should be equal to that of their hearing peers, but more often than not, deaf students face barriers to full participation.
 More and more deaf students are participating in study abroad experiences, internship opportunities, networking opportunities, and distance learning opportunities.
 These activities require different accommodations than the typical classroom needs.